-Angel Gonzalez was exonerated after 21 years in prison
+Angel Gonzalez was exonerated after over 21 years in prison

 For 21 years Angel fought to prove his innocence, after a 1994 conviction put him in prison for a 55-year sentence.
 He was convicted based on eyewitness identification and a coerced confession, yet no evidence linked him to the crime.
 Finally, DNA tests just two weeks ago conclusively proved he was not one of the two rapists in the case.